About Embody

 Meet the Founder

-Gabby Karouzis is the founder of Embody Recovery, bringing over a decade of lived experience in trauma and addiction recovery spaces.
-Her professional work sits at the intersection of industry training, embodied practice, and real-world application for people living under sustained pressure.
+Gabby Karouzis is the founder of Embody Recovery, bringing over a decade of lived experience in trauma recovery space.
+Her professional work sits at the intersection of industry training, embodied practice, and real-world application.

-Gabby is trained in Counselling (Levels 2 & 3), trauma-informed coaching, addiction recovery, and embodied processing (somatic therapy), and is progressing toward a Master’s in Counselling and Psychotherapy.
-Her approach is informed not only by formal training, but by extensive experience supporting individuals navigating high-functioning lives alongside complex trauma, behavioural challenges, and navigating recovery.
+Gabby is trained in Counselling (Levels 2 & 3), trauma-informed coaching, addiction recovery, supporting families of addiction, nutrition and physiology for mental health and trauma recovery, and embodied processing (somatic therapy), and is progressing toward a Master’s in Counselling and Psychotherapy.
+Her approach is informed not only by formal training, but by extensive experience supporting individuals who feel unable to carry it alone.

 Qualifications are recognised by: